DarienBrito/TDMorph/README.md

 8) Global and local timing controls for every single parameter.
 9) Automatic creation of animations from stored presets.
 10) Flexible cueing system with follow actions and quantization.
-11) Pattern generation via scripting with the Patterns library
+11) Pattern generation via scripting with the Patterns library.
-12) Scripting cueing,
+12) Algorithmic cueing via scripts.

 And much more!